“Every harmful insect has a mortal enemy.

 Plants that Attract Beneficial Insects

-Another added benefit to all of these pepper plant companions is that they also attract pollinators so you get more peppers.
+Another added benefit to all of these pepper plant companions such as sunflowers is that they also attract pollinators so you get more peppers.

 Plants that attract Lacewings:

 Lacewing larvae roam around on your plants devouring every aphid they see, including pest eggs, nymphs and adult pests.
 Attract Lacewings to your garden with all of these pepper plant companions:

 Ladybugs and their larvae eat a TON of aphids, eggs, and other pests.
 You'll find a lot of these plants below are the same plants that attract Lacewigs, mentioned above.
 Don't kill the baby ladybug larvae, which kind of look like black and orange caterpillars!
 They are your pepper plant friends.
 Here are lots of good plants that will atttract these beneficial insects to your garden:

 Fern-leaf yarrow, Common yarrow, Carpet Bugleweed, Basket of Gold, Dill, Golden Marguerite, Butterﬂy Weed, Four-wing Saltbush, Coriander, Queen Anne’s lace, CA Buckwheat, Fennel, Prairie sunﬂower, Rocky Mt. penstemon, Sulfur cinquefoil, Alpine Cinquefoil, Yellow Marigolds, Tansy, Spike Speedwell, Hairy Vetch